 Trust me, I have a sense of humor that I feel is the most incredible sense of humor in the world.
 Unfortunately, others do not feel the same way and I've even been told that I suck.
 Although people consider your sense of humor, creativity, or thought process, in general, lame, doesn't mean you have to shut yourself off.
 You can always continue to stick to your abilities, improve on them despite what other people think, and love yourself for who you are.
 You do not have to showcase your so-called sucky skills to others.
 Use them for your satisfaction.
 These sucky skills will keep your soul satisfied and allow you to be a much friendlier person.
 This soul satisfaction is the significance of your sense of humor, creativity, and thought process.
 The key is to develop these skills internally.

 What are some recommendations for developing the skills necessary to be a friendlier person?

 One great way, of many, that worked wonders for me to convert anger into happiness and tap into the sense of humor is to imagine myself angry but do so with some sought of filter attached.
-For example, there is an angry small Chiwawa dog named Nikki that is famous for growling, barking, and biting at her owner out of anger.
+For example, there is an angry small chihuahua dog named Nikki that is famous for growling, barking, and biting at her owner out of anger.
 However, the owner posts these occurrences on Instagram for viewers to enjoy and it is very entertaining.
-On a few of the owner's posts, they attach funny Disney and other character video filters into the dog to make the angry dog appear as if she is a funny cartoon character dog.
+On a few of the owner's posts, they attach funny Disney and other character video filters onto the dog to make the angry dog appear as if she is a funny cartoon character dog.
 Very, very, very funny seeing a seriously angry chihuahua as kinda like a joke.
 Be the angry dog with funny video filters attached when disrespected, if you have to in order to keep your sanity.